christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

     def isSingleProgramDump(message):
         # The DW-6000 does not differentiate - you need to send program change messages in between to get other programs
         return isEditBufferDump(message)

+Note that the program dump capability can handle multi-MIDI message dump types exactly like the edit buffer capability (see above) by implementing a predicate function 'isPartOfSingleProgramDump'.

 ### Creating a message that stores a patch in a specific memory location